exercism/python/exercises/practice/pythagorean-triplet/.approaches/introduction.md

 However, the Exercism online test runner will still time out with this solution.

-Examining the code, it is clear that the upper bounds on the `loop` variables are far too generous, and too much work is bing done.
+Examining the code, it is clear that the upper bounds on the `loop` variables are far too generous, and too much work is being done.

 The solution below tightens the bounds and pre-calculates `c * c` in the outer `loop`.